The billionaire humanitarian

 But that’s all in a day’s work.

 “Time and energy are limited assets,” Berggruen said.
 “I want to use it more effectively, in a way that can help everyone.”
-The nomad businessman

 The media has often referred to Berggruen as the “homeless billionaire” because he doesn’t own a home and lives out of hotels.
 He doesn’t need much, nor is he ostentatious, but the Paris-born investor does know how to appreciate comfort: He usually stays in five-star hotels when he travels to major cities.